Treer/FreeBSD-ports/README.md

     ☑ Add realtime traffic features to LCDproc, so I can know who's using the damn bandwidth ;) *([Now implemented](https://github.com/Treer/FreeBSD-ports/releases) in 0.10.1)*

+    ☑ Change the interface totals screen to be daily totals instead *([Now implemented](https://github.com/Treer/FreeBSD-ports/releases) in 0.10.2)*

     ☑ Submit it as [a pull request to pfSense](https://github.com/pfsense/FreeBSD-ports/pull/178)

-    ☐ Change the interface totals screen to be daily totals instead

 ## Installation ##